paulaCatalan/bynder_lottery-system/README.md

 It can be done via GET in this endpoint: http://localhost:8080/api/lotteries/open

+### Retrieve DRAWN lotteries by date (end date of lottery)
+It can be done via GET in this endpoint: http://localhost:8080/api/lotteries/drawn/{yyyy-mm-dd}

 ## Other resources related to this development

 ### Diagrams and organization